nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a task : `delete`

-Deletes the specified task from the address book.
+Deletes the specified task from the module book.

 Format: `delete INDEX`